Engee documentation

 [ Info: Generated code and artifacts: /user/start/examples/controls/Conditioner/AirCooler

-At the end of the generation we can view the generated code in the AirCooler folder.
+Based on the results of the generation, we can view the generated code in the AirCooler folder.

 image_2.png

-The figure above shows how to generate the code using the Engee GUI.
-The generation result is presented in the demo_C_gen_AirCooler_code folder.
+The figure above shows a way to generate code using the Engee GUI.
+The result of the generation is presented in the demo_C_gen_AirCooler_code folder

 Conclusion

-We have developed a simple logic block based air conditioner control system.
-As we can see from the simulation results, it copes well with the task of maintaining room temperature.
-Based on the code generation results, we obtained a readable and portable code that can be used for porting to real hardware such as embedded processors or microcontrollers.
+We have developed a simple air conditioning control system based on logic blocks.
+As can be seen from the simulation results, it copes well with the task of maintaining room temperature.
+Based on the results of code generation, we have received readable and portable code that can be used to transfer to real hardware, for example, embedded processors or microcontrollers.